Build From Dirt vs. Quick Move-In: Which New Construction Is Right for Utah County Buyers in 2026? | Kat Ashby

 One More Thing: Get Your Own Agent Either Way

 Whether you're building from dirt or buying a quick move-in, the builder's rep at the model home represents the builder — not you.
-As I covered in my posts on what Eagle Mountain builder reps won't tell you and what Saratoga Springs builder reps won't tell you, having your own agent costs you nothing (the builder pays the commission) and gives you an advocate who reviews the contract, flags upgrade markups, and pushes back when something isn't right.
+As I covered in my posts on what Eagle Mountain builder reps won't tell you and the hidden costs of new construction in Eagle Mountain, having your own agent costs you nothing (the builder pays the commission) and gives you an advocate who reviews the contract, flags upgrade markups, and pushes back when something isn't right.

 And regardless of which path you choose — get an independent inspection.
 As I covered in my new construction inspection guide, brand-new does not mean problem-free.